MildredJessica/alx-higher_level_programming/0x02-python-import_modules/README.md

 - Your program should be maximum 2 lines long
 - You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py

+## 8. ByteCode -> Python #3
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: